Supporting Our Community

 • More information can be found here: otis.edu/charles-white-scholarship

-• All incoming new students, both undergraduate and graduate, are required to complete a DEIB and Belonging course, providing foundational knowledge of diversity, equity, and inclusion.
+• All incoming students, both undergraduate and graduate, are required to complete a Community Engagement and Belonging course, providing foundational knowledge that supports a welcoming and supportive community.

-• The First-Year Experience program, Take FLIGHT, centers DEIB discussion as a part of its six core modules.
+• The First-Year Experience program, Take FLIGHT, centers Community Engagement and Belonging as a part of its six core modules.

 Preferred Name and Pronouns

-• The College has a Pronoun and Preferred Name Policy that enables any student to use the pronoun they desire and name they prefer, and incorporates this within our class rosters, platforms, and other college systems.
+• The College has a Pronoun and Preferred Name Policy that allows students to use their desired name and pronoun and incorporates this within class rosters, platforms, and other college systems.

-• Otis College has a long-standing veterans student support group that is centered around community engagement and visibility of our veterans, allowing them to connect and engage with each other around their unique experiences returning to college.
+• Otis College regularly invests in support offerings centered around community engagement for our veteran students, allowing them to connect and engage around their unique experiences returning to college.

-• Sustained financial support from the Ahmanson Foundation has allowed Otis College to fund programs and initiatives to enhance the veteran student experiences
+• Sustained financial support from the Ahmanson Foundation has allowed Otis College to fund programs and initiatives to enhance the experience for veteran students.

-• We participate in the Yellow Ribbon Program, which helps finance college education for veterans, in addition to providing a privately-named scholarship funded through the Ahmanson Foundation.
+• Otis College participates in the Yellow Ribbon Program, which helps finance college education for veterans, in addition to providing a privately-named scholarship funded through the Ahmanson Foundation.

 Accessibility Committee